Berlin: Nightlife and festivals

 Berlin's nightlife has been celebrated as one of the most diverse and vibrant of its kind.
 In the 1970s and 80s, the SO36 in Kreuzberg was a center for punk music and culture.
 The SOUND and the Dschungel gained notoriety.
 Throughout the 1990s, people in their 20s from all over the world, particularly those in Western and Central Europe, made Berlin's club scene a premier nightlife venue.
 After the fall of the Berlin Wall in 1989, many historic buildings in Mitte, the former city center of East Berlin, were illegally occupied and re-built by young squatters and became a fertile ground for underground and counterculture gatherings.
-The central boroughs are home to many nightclubs, including the Watergate, Tresor and Berghain.
+The central boroughs are home to many nightclubs, including the Tresor and the Berghain.
 The KitKatClub and several other locations are known for their sexually uninhibited parties.

-Clubs are not required to close at a fixed time during the weekends, and many parties last well into the morning or even all weekend.
-The Weekend Club near Alexanderplatz features a roof terrace that allows partying at night.
+Clubs are not required to close at a fixed time during the weekends, and many parties last well into the morning or even all weekend, including near Alexanderplatz.
 Several venues have become a popular stage for the Neo-Burlesque scene.

 Berlin has a long history of gay culture, and is an important birthplace of the LGBT rights movement.
 Same-sex bars and dance halls operated freely as early as the 1880s, and the first gay magazine, Der Eigene, started in 1896.
 By the 1920s, gays and lesbians had an unprecedented visibility.
 Today, in addition to a positive atmosphere in the wider club scene, the city again has a huge number of queer clubs and festivals.
-The most famous and largest are Berlin Pride, the Christopher Street Day, the Lesbian and Gay City Festival in Berlin-Schöneberg, the Kreuzberg Pride and Hustlaball.
+The most famous and largest are Berlin Pride, the Christopher Street Day, the Lesbian and Gay City Festival in Berlin-Schöneberg, the Kreuzberg Pride.

 The annual Berlin International Film Festival (Berlinale) with around 500,000 admissions is considered to be the largest publicly attended film festival in the world.
 The Karneval der Kulturen (Carnival of Cultures), a multi-ethnic street parade, is celebrated every Pentecost weekend.
 Berlin is also well known for the cultural festival Berliner Festspiele, which includes the jazz festival JazzFest Berlin, and Young Euro Classic, the largest international festival of youth orchestras in the world.
 Several technology and media art festivals and conferences are held in the city, including Transmediale and Chaos Communication Congress.
 The annual Berlin Festival focuses on indie rock, electronic music and synthpop and is part of the International Berlin Music Week.
 Every year Berlin hosts one of the largest New Year's Eve celebrations in the world, attended by well over a million people.
 The focal point is the Brandenburg Gate, where midnight fireworks are centered, but various private fireworks displays take place throughout the entire city.
 Partygoers in Germany often toast the New Year with a glass of sparkling wine.